 Learn about bisexual people by reading "Bi Lives: Bisexual Women Tell Their Stories" and "Recognize: The Voices of Bisexual Men."
 You can also watch documentaries or listen to podcasts.

-Promote this event, raise awareness, and challenge misconceptions by sharing insightful content on social media.
+Promote this event, raise awareness, and challenge the misconceptions associated with bisexual identities by sharing insightful content on social media.

 Bisexual Awareness Week raises awareness of the unique challenges that people within the bisexual spectrum, often stemming from societal misunderstanding and stigma.
 To create more inclusive societies, we must educate ourselves, challenge our biases, and dismantle harmful stereotypes.